What is a BER?

-A Building Energy Rating (BER) certificate is a valuation that measures the energy efficiency of your home.
-Your home’s energy performance is represented on a scale of A to G, where A1 is the most energy-efficient rating and G is the least.
+A Building Energy Rating (BER) certificate measures the energy efficiency of a building.
 A difference of just a few grades on a BER certificate can have a huge impact on a home's heating bill.

 Why is my home's BER important?

-The higher the home's rating the less money it will cost to heat, and vice versa.
+The better the home's rating, the less money it will cost to heat, and vice versa.

 Does my BER affect my bills?

 Yes.
-A difference of just a few grades in your BER can have a substantial impact on your home heating bill, so it is important to know how energy efficient your home is.
+A difference of just a few grades in your BER can have a substantial impact on your home's heating costs, so it's important to know how energy efficient your home is.

 How can I improve my BER?